 - The bus ride will take longer than you think, about 45 minutes to the top.

 - Rental gear is overpriced and not noncapillary needed.

 - Pack plenty of snacks because you will use a lot of energy hiking up stream.

-Accommodations In and Around Zion National Park:
+Accommodations Near Zion National Park

 There are plenty of accommodation options when visiting Zion National Park during your Southern Utah road trip.
 Most people, myself include would like to stay within Zion National Park.
 There are a few campsite options, or even the Zion Lodge that you can stay in.
 Both of these are popular and will fill up fast during the busy season, so grab a reservation as soon as you can.

 If you are wanting to stay outside the park or the reservations are full there is the town of Springdale.
 Located just minutes from the entrance there are plenty of hotels, inns, and even a few campgrounds.
 If you are a points member the Springhill Suites by Marriot is a great option.

 Day 3 - Southern Utah Road Trip Itinerary